henry4sfdc/lightning-newbie/hello-salesforce1.markdown

 }
 {% endhighlight %}

-When you preview again -- and you might have noticed that the preview automatically reloaded -- you'll see this.
+When you preview again -- and you might have noticed that the preview automatically reloaded in your browser -- you'll see this.

 <img src="images/lightning-component-simple-app-red.png" width="600px" />